Lincoln, IL (LCN)

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-When the Chicago and Alton Railroad built its line between Springfield and Normal in the early 1850s, it established what is now Lincoln as a full service rail stop.
+When the C&A built its line between Springfield and Normal in the early 1850s, it established what is now Lincoln as a full-service rail stop.
 At the time, steam locomotives could only travel about 30 miles before needing to resupply with wood fuel and water, and thus towns were laid out regularly along a rail line.
-A local lawyer who had done much with railroad litigation, Abraham Lincoln, was hired by the Chicago and Alton to file the plats; the railroad also asked if it could name the town in his honor.
+A local lawyer who had done much with railroad litigation, Abraham Lincoln, was hired by the C&A to file the plats; the railroad also asked if it could name the town in his honor.

 On August 27, 1853, when the railroad officially opened the town lots for sale, Lincoln came to give a speech.
 He is said to have taken a watermelon from a boy selling them from a wagon; cutting it open with a pocket knife, he squeezed the juice on the ground to christen the town.
 A plaque and a sculpture of a cut watermelon commemorate the site today.
 This was the only city to be named for Lincoln during his lifetime.
 He returned on a whistle-stop campaign tour in 1860, and finally, in 1865, his funeral train stopped in the town overnight before proceeding to Springfield.